Offline PKI using 3 YubiKeys and an ARM single board computer

 - a QEMU image for testing, and

-- an SD card image to be used on the Sweet Potato or an ARM64 SBC.
+- an SD card image to be used on the Sweet Potato or another ARM64 SBC.

 # Execute the application locally nix run github:vincentbernat/offline-pki -- --help # Run the application inside a QEMU VM nix run github:vincentbernat/offline-pki\#qemu # Build a SD card for the Sweet Potato or for the Raspberry Pi nix build --system aarch64-linux github:vincentbernat/offline-pki\#sdcard.potato nix build --system aarch64-linux github:vincentbernat/offline-pki\#sdcard.generic # Get a development shell with the application nix develop github:vincentbernat/offline-pki